-Multi-use trail shall be a minimum of 3.0m wide, located in a spot agreed by the Municipality and constructed as per the Municipalities drawing # TR-4 "Typical Multi-use trail".
-Alternative materials for a multi-use trails must be submitted to the Municipality for approval.
+Multi-use trail shall be a minimum of 3.0m wide, located in a spot agreed by the Municipality and constructed as per Figure R-9 "Typical Multi-use trail".
+Alternative materials for a multi-use trail must be submitted to the Municipality for approval.